Iterating Fun - Simon Newstead

 Fast forward two years later, the wither mechanic seems to be falling out of favor.

-This year’s most successful mobile farming sim, Hay Day eschews it.
+This year’s most successful mobile farming sim, eschews it.

 So why this trend?
 Some thoughts…